Phone Habits of a Cheating Husband: 14 Patterns to Watch

 Mistake 4: Waiting for "proof" before taking any action

-You don't need courtroom-level proof to have a conversation, set a boundary, or seek support.
-Talking to a therapist, confiding in a trusted friend, or doing a dating app scan are all reasonable actions that don't require you to catch him in the act first.
+You do not need courtroom-level proof to have a conversation, set a boundary, or seek support.
+Talking to a therapist, confiding in a trusted friend, or doing a dating app scan are all reasonable actions that do not require you to catch him in the act first.

 Mistake 5: Blaming yourself

 Phone secrecy is a choice your husband is making.
-If he's hiding his phone, deleting messages, and building separate communication channels, that is his behavior.
-It's not caused by anything you did or didn't do.
+If he is hiding his phone, deleting messages, and building separate communication channels, that is his behavior.
+It is not caused by anything you did or did not do.
 Do not let deflection tactics convince you otherwise.

 Write down specific behaviors, dates, and times.
 "He took his phone to the bathroom on Tuesday, Wednesday, and Thursday last week" is more useful than "he always takes his phone with him."
 Specifics give you clarity and prevent gaslighting.